Interview with "14 & Muslim" Director Wendy RowlandWritten by Chelby Daigle

 The CBC documentary follows students as they transition from attending the Islamic Foundation School (IFS) in Scarborough, Ontario to pursue their high school studies at local public and Catholic schools.

-"14 & Muslim" has been screening across Ontario in schools and libraries since October and is available to watch online.
+"14 & Muslim" has been screening across Ontario in schools and libraries since October 2018.

 Muslim Link interviewed Wendy Rowland, the director of the documentary, about its conception and production.